Atlas Network: Leadership

 The chief executive officer of Atlas Network is Brad Lips.
 Lips joined Atlas Network, then known as the Atlas Economic Research Foundation, in 1998, and became CEO in 2009.
 He is the author of Liberalism and the Free Society in 2021.
 He stated that he advocates for a "freedom philosophy", and quoting Friedman, has summarized Atlas Network's function as "to develop alternatives to existing policies, to keep them alive until the politically impossible becomes the politically inevitable."
 In an opinion article in The Chronicle of Philanthropy, Lips argued for funding market-oriented nonprofit groups instead of increasing traditional foreign aid.
 He said that Atlas Network is nonpartisan and "willing to talk to all parties".

-Matt Warner is the organization's president, while Tom Palmer serves as executive vice president for international programs.
-Warner and Palmer co-authored the book Development with Dignity: Self-Determination, Localization, and the End of Poverty.
+Tom Palmer serves as executive vice president for international programs.
+Palmer co-authored the book Development with Dignity: Self-Determination, Localization, and the End of Poverty.
 Palmer, known in American libertarian circles since the 1970s, has promoted economic libertarian efforts in various countries including Communist and post-Communist Eastern Europe, as well as Iraq and Afghanistan; after the 2022 Russian invasion, he traveled inside Ukraine to help coordinate Atlas Network aid.
 He has spoken out against far-right and far-left authoritarian populist movements in the United States and other countries.

 Palmer blames "envy and resentment" for driving collectivist impulses that are authoritarian in nature.
 He also rejects Atlas Network’s "pro-corporate" label by some critics, saying that, "Being in favor of the market is not the same as being in favor of business."

 Only 30 people work specifically for Atlas Network, although more than 1,000 people participate in it via its partner think tanks, according to Global Think Tanks: Policy Networks and Governance, published in 2020.
 Atlas Network is organized into centers by region.
 Entrepreneur Magatte Wade is director of the Center for African Prosperity and the historian Ibrahim B. Anoba is a fellow at the center.
 Wade said in Reason that the solution to Africa's economic problems lies in a "cheetah generation" of young Africans who embrace free markets, individualism, human rights, and transparency in government.
 In her words, "[Africa is] poor because we don't let our entrepreneurs work."
 Antonella Marty of Argentina served as a fellow for the Center for Latin America, which publishes the annual Index of Bureaucracy.
 Atlas Network also runs the Center for United States and Canada and the Center for Asia and Oceania.